f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-for-awscloudfront-distributions-with-f5-distributedcloud/xc-console-demo-guide.rst

 4. Add a Name for the Application, and a Description
 5. Select a region (US, EMEA, or APJC)
 6. For Connector Type, select AWS CloudFront
-7. Add a Name for the Application, and a Description
-8. Select a region (US, EMEA, or APJC)
-9. For Connector Type, select AWS CloudFront
-10. Once AWS CloudFront is selected, options appear to configure AWS reference details
+7. Once AWS CloudFront is selected, click configure to add the configure AWS reference details

 .. image:: assets/app-drop-down.jpeg
    :width: 100%